Randal Grichuk Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 17th in the league.
+- The Dodgers pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Dodgers have the 24th-ranked team ERA across all MLB pitching staffs (4.52).
+- The Dodgers have the 24th-ranked team ERA among all MLB pitching staffs (4.46).

 © 2023 Data Skrive.
 All rights reserved.